 Global healthcare spend is expected to increase to a whopping $8.7 trillion by 2020!
 This means that the healthcare industry needs to implement better supply chain management tools to keep up.
-However, supply chain for healthcare organizations is more complex and involves multiple stakeholders such as insurance companies, group purchasing organizations (GPO) and health regulatory bodies.
+However, supply chain for healthcare organizations is more complex.
+They involve multiple stakeholders such as insurance companies, group purchasing organizations (GPO), and health regulatory bodies.
 There is no doubt that the healthcare providers need to be well stocked and maintain inventory to provide proper services.

 Currently, there are two main ways for sourcing products in the industry.
 Providers usually weigh the pros and cons of each option before deciding which way to go:

 - Obtain them directly

 - You can attain the required material by directly reaching out to the manufacturer or the distributor

 - You can assign a GPO to act on your behalf

 - They establish a purchasing contract with the manufacturer to buy items in bulk